The NBA has been playing to a hip-hop beat for nearly 50 years - WTOP News

 Once derided by mainstream America, the words and contributions of hip-hop artists now impact the masses.

 “There’s no way to overestimate the impact of hip-hop culture,” Campbell said.
 “It suggests that if the NBA isn’t going to be a home to the kind of excessive styling that’s part of Black or urban culture, that someone else is going to capitalize on it.
 Fashion brands, dance, all of those elements equally impact how basketball tries to make its money.
-How it tries to be cool in a sense.”
+How it tries to be cool in a sense.
+It’s the cool factor.”

 Follow Alanis Thames on Twitter at http://www.twitter.com/alanisthames